MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 ## Invoke runbooks (old scenario)

-You can set a runbook in System Center 2016 or 2012 Orchestrator or System Center 2012 Orchestrator to be run whenever a new VM or service is created by remote calls to SPF with VMM.
+You can set a runbook in System Center - Orchestrator, to run whenever a new VM or service is created by remote calls to SPF with VMM.

 - You can set the runbook to be invoked by using the Windows PowerShell T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler  cmdlet.
 - SPF raises internal events to invoke the runbook and the runbook will continue to be invoked continuously as long as the extensible event handler is enabled.